 An instance of output from a measurement methodology is an observation.
-An observation can be a singleton, which is an atomic observation, a sample, which is a number of singletons together, or a statistical observation, which is derived from a sample observation by computing a statistic on the sample.
+An observation can be a singleton, which is the smallest individual observation, a sample, which is a number of singletons together, or a statistical observation, which is derived from a sample observation by computing a statistic on the sample.
 The classifications of observations are taken from RFC2330 [23].

-Because network characteristics are highly dynamic, each reported observation needs to be attributed with timing information, indicating when a certain observation has been made.
+Because network characteristics are highly dynamic, each reported observation MUST be attributed with timing information, indicating when the observation was made.
 For singleton observations, a simple timestamp may be sufficient.
-For statistical observations, both the beginning and end of the observation time interval need to be reported.
+For statistical observations, both the beginning and end of the observation time interval SHOULD be reported.
+In general, observations SHOULD be recorded with attributes describing the conditions prevalent at the time of the observation.
+Representation of the measurements is discussed further in Section 5.

-4.4 Characteristic vs. Measurement Methodology
+3.4 Characteristic vs. Measurement Methodology

 Figure 1 illustrates the relationship between the terms.
 While the difference between a network entity and a characteristic of that entity is clear, differentiating between characteristics and measurement methodologies is frequently more difficult.
-The intuitive sense is that all measurement methodologies under a particular characteristic should be measuring "the same thing," and could be used mostly interchangeably, while measurements methodologies under separate characteristics are not directly interchangeable (although may be used along with other characteristics to derive those values).
+The intuitive sense is that all measurement methodologies under a particular characteristic should be measuring "the same thing," and could be used mostly interchangeably, while measurement methodologies under separate characteristics are not directly interchangeable.

-Two common characteristics are capacity and utilization.
-Note the relationship between these two characteristics and available bandwidth.
-Available bandwidth can be defined in terms of capacity and utilization (using utilization in a general sense to represent traffic utilizing the path).
-Using the above definitions of characteristic and measurement methodologies, available bandwidth is a characteristic because it has a well-specified place in the hierarchy and because its measurements are not equivalent to those of any other characteristic.
+It is of course possible to use measurements of other characteristics to derive the value of a given characteristic.
+For example, available bandwidth can be defined in terms of two other characteristics, capacity and utilization (using utilization in the general sense of "traffic utilizing the path").
+Available bandwidth can also be measured directly by injecting traffic into the network.
+Using the above definitions of characteristic and measurement methodologies, available bandwidth is a characteristic because its measurements are not equivalent to those of any other characteristic, and this gives it a well-specified place in the hierarchy.
 This definition is consistent with our intuitive sense of the hierarchy, which provides for characteristics being derived from a set of related characteristics.
 Note that available bandwidth is not unique in having measurement methodologies that measure it directly as well as methodologies used to estimate it from other characteristics.

 To determine if a particular concept is a characteristic or a measurement methodology, the most important factor is whether the technique used to make the observation has any influence on the value itself.
-In particular, if there are different ways to observe identical or similar concepts, resulting in different values, then the concept may be a characteristic, but the techniques are measurement methodologies.
+In particular, if there are different ways to observe identical or similar concepts, resulting in different values, then the concept MUST be a characteristic, but the techniques MUST be measurement methodologies.